-- 171. (1) Any person who in any village or town area wilfully and wantonly, and after being warned to desist, shouts or beats any drum or tomtom or blows any horn or shell, or sounds or plays upon any musical instrument, or sings or makes any other loud or unseemly noise, to the reasonable annoyance or disturbance of the public, is guilty of an offence, and shall be liable to a fine not exceeding \$10 or to imprisonment for a term not exceeding 1 month. - (2) For the purposes of this section and section 169-

-"town area" means any area within the area of authority of a town council and any other area to which the provisions of this section may be applied by order of the Governor; and
+- 180.-(1) Any person who in any town area wilfully and wantonly, and after being warned to desist, shouts or beats any drum or tomtom or blows any horn or shell, or sounds or plays upon any musical instrument, or sings or makes any other loud or unseemly noise, to the reasonable annoyance or disturbance of the public, is guilty of an offence, and shall be liable to a fine of ten dollars or to imprisonment for one month. - (2) For the purposes of this section and section 178 "town area" means any area which has been declared to be a town and any other area to which the provisions of this section may be applied by order of the Prime Minister. - (3) The provisions of this section shall not apply in the case of a drum, bell, gong, or tomtom beaten for the purpose of indicating the time of day or to summon a church congregation.